 There are so many things wrong with the picture I’m painting.
 Yet that’s how many people act on social media.
 Their content is completely “me” focused and they don’t take the time to consider what their audience is really interested in.

 What’s more, all of their content marketing efforts are focused only on the buying end of the cycle.
-No love is given to those folks who would just like to know what on earth you’re selling or maybe gain an understanding of your market.
+No love is given to those folks who would just like to know what on Earth you’re selling or maybe gain an understanding of your market.
 And it completely ignores people who might have become friendly advocates, even if they aren’t customers.

 Make sure you include a variety of content in your mix.
 For example, in addition to including updates that are basically sales pitches, you should include:

 - Content from other people’s publications that might be interesting to your audience (but be sure to include links back to the source!).
+That will help you educate your audience while also building connections with other content producers.

 - Content that you can’t automate, for example, replies to comments or suggestions for related content.
+Don’t forget that social media should truly be SOCIAL!
+That’s how you win customers through content marketing.

 2. Only Use Text